 We used to have tall baby gates completely blocking off access to the rest of the house from this living/dining room.
 But, as our child with special needs got bigger and stronger, they become a hazard.
 He tried climbing over them and just pushed through them, knocking the whole gate over.

 Think about your main work area, and decide how you can make it a space where you and your children can peacefully coexist.
-You don’t want a ton of breakable items in there, or things you don’t want your kids touching.
+You don’t want a ton of breakable items in there or things you don’t want your kids touching.

 If you have end tables or something, consider adding some toys.
 If you have toddlers who love to empty out cupboards, this gives them an area where they can explore and empty without getting into mischief.